dev-dur/Airfoil-Wing-Design-in-CATIA-V5/README.md

 - Excel (VBA) for	CATIA macro execution and spline generation
 - AirfoilTools.com for Airfoil coordinate database
 - CSV Data for Raw coordinate input for airfoils

+---

+> ✨ *This project is part of my mechanical design portfolio — exploring advanced aerodynamic components using CATIA V5.*